leo-gs/Twitter-Community-Analysis/README.md

 This uses the Tweepy API, which can be found [here](http://docs.tweepy.org/en/v3.5.0/api.html).

-Before Getting Any Friends and Followers:
+Before Getting Any Friends and Followers
 =
 1.)
 Setup tweepy by navigating to **tweepy** and running the command `python setup.py`.